Wangunk

-Wangunk descendants, scholars, and local government have made public statements affirming the Wangunk peoples' continuance and highlighting their historic erasure.
+Wangunk descendants, scholars at Wesleyan University, and the City of Middletown, Connecticut have made public statements affirming the Wangunk peoples' continuance and highlighting their historic erasure.

 Name

 Tribal territories of Southern New England tribes about 1600.
 Grey dotted lines are approximate modern political boundaries.

 The Wangunk were also called Wangums and Wongunk.
 Anthropologist John Reed Swanton called them the Mattabesec.
 Their name has also been written as Mattabessett or Mattabesch, but Wangunk is the name used by scholars and by contemporary Wangunk descendants.

+The Wangunk and Mattabesec historically were independent sachemships, but both terms came to be used to refer to a collection of Indigenous nations in central Connecticut with close kin ties who have no known common ethnonym.

 Language

-Swanton writes that the Mattabesec were the most important band of Wappinger people, who spoke an Eastern Algonquian language.
+Swanton writes that the Mattabesec were the most important nation of Wappinger confederacy, who spoke an Eastern Algonquian language.

 Before European contact, the Wangunk spoke Quiripi, an Eastern Algonquian language which is part of the large Algonquian language family.

 They had strong connections with other of the many Algonquian nations, whose territory was along the Atlantic coast and rivers leading to the sea.

 Territory

 Wangunk people lived in and near present-day Middletown, Haddam, and Portland, Connecticut, at the time the English arrived.
 Originally located around Hartford and Wethersfield, but displaced by settlers there, they relocated to the land around the oxbow bend in the Connecticut River.
 Before English settlement, there were at least half a dozen villages around the area on both sides of the river.
 Of these, Mattabassett (or Mattabesseck, Matabesset) was the name most associated with the Wangunk by the English (corresponding with Middletown).
 Other villages include Pocowset (Portland), Cockaponet (Haddam), Coginchaug, Cononnacock, and Machamodus.
 The Wangunk are also sometimes referred to as "the River People" because of their positioning within the fertile Connecticut River valley.

 When the English settled and established Middletown on the west side of the river, the designated Wangunk reservation land was mainly on the East side of the river bend, with a small parcel on the West side, an area near where Indian Hill Cemetery was developed in 1850.
 Wongunk is also used to describe a meadow in Portland that was part of the Wangunk reservation.
-As the Wangunk felt pressure from the settlers for the land, they sold off portions of this land and joined either neighboring tribes such as the Tunxis (Farmington, CT).
+As the Wangunk felt pressure from the settlers for the land, they sold off portions of this land and joined either neighboring tribes such as the Tunxis (Farmington, Connecticut).
 The people formed new communities of Christian Indians, relocating to central New York, and then to the Great Lakes area, settling in Wisconsin.
-Others went to Indian Territory, which later became part of the state of Oklahoma.
+Others went to Indian Territory, which later became Oklahoma.